 Pre-schooler and educator reading books in the classroom

-The science of reading refers to a body of evidence that encompasses multi-disciplinary knowledge from education, linguistics, cognitive psychology, special education and neuroscience.
+The science of reading refers to a body of evidence that encompasses multidisciplinary knowledge from education, linguistics, cognitive psychology, special education and neuroscience.
 The science of reading looks at the essential cognitive processes for competent reading and describes how reading develops in both typical and atypical readers.
-These studies have revealed a great deal about how we learn to read, what goes wrong when students don’t learn, and the instructional strategies that facilitate the cognitive processes required for reading (Castles et al 2018; Ehri 2005, 2014; Moats 2020)
+These studies have revealed a great deal about how we learn to read, what goes wrong when students don’t learn, and the instructional strategies that facilitate the cognitive processes required for reading (Castles et al., 2018; Ehri, 2005, 2014; Moats, 2020)

 Oral language development

-Oral language development in the preschool years is the essential foundation of reading development.
+Oral language development in the pre-school years is the essential foundation of reading development.
 Oral language development comprises children's ability to use vocabulary and grammatically correct sentences when they speak, as well as receptive language (understanding what others are communicating).
-Oral language development is considered a biologically primary skill; however, children exposed to more complex oral language in the first 5 years of life will arrive at school with a wider vocabulary and more comprehensive ability than those who have not been so exposed (Snow 2021).
+Oral language development is considered a biologically primary skill; however, children exposed to more complex oral language in the first 5 years of life will arrive at school with a wider vocabulary and more comprehensive ability than those who have not been so exposed (Snow, 2021).
 Where children start school with limited oral language, early intervention is essential for ensuring they catch-up with their more experienced peers.

 The simple view of reading